 Arranging your own OT assessment

 An OT assessment from your local authority is free.
 However, this can take time and there may be a waiting list.
 If you can afford it, you can organise an OT assessment yourself.
-The Royal College of Occupational Therapists lists qualified and registered occupational therapists.
+The Royal College of Occupational Therapists has an online directory that lists qualified and registered occupational therapists in your local area.

 Am I entitled to help with paying for disability equipment or home adaptations?